Act Green

 • Grant awards range from $250 to $1,000, and are awarded based on jury review

-Current Seed Grant Grantees
+Seed Grant Grantees

-Current grantees represent projects across the country that used Green Earth winning books in innovative ways.
+Grantees represent projects across the country that used Green Earth winning books in innovative ways.
 Through these projects, NatGen planted seeds across the nation; seeds that continue take root and grow.
 All these original projects use Green Earth Books in creative ways.

 • Traveling with Pollinator Passports: The Museum of Science & History, The Pink Palace in Memphis, TN created two copies of a new ‘Pollinator Passport’ for use at the museum.
 The Pollinator Passports can be checked out by Memphis area classrooms to educate students about pollination and butterflies.